The 3D Cosmic Shoreline for Nurturing Planetary Atmospheres: Shorelines in 3D

+Our main shoreline fit uses planets from the ``no magma ocean'' sample (\S\ref{s:flux-limits}), excluding planets that receive fluxes above the magma ocean flux limit $f_{\sf magma}$ to avoid the larger volatile inventories accessible in these planets' atmospheres.
+Here, we briefly explore the effect of applying different flux limits to the sample of planets we consider.

+If we zoom in, also excluding planets with fluxes below the CO$_2$ freeze-out flux limit $f_{\sf freeze}$ (``no magma ocean, no CO$_2$ freezeout''), we find the shoreline fit shown in Figure \ref{f:shoreline-CO2}.
+The advantage of removing the colder worlds is that we can more confidently compare broadly similar atmospheres, where planetary climates are fundamentally set by the planets' resilience for retaining gaseous CO$_2$.
+Much colder CH$_4$ and N$_2$ atmospheres or surface volatile reservoirs like Titan's or Pluto's may represent fundamentally different formation and evolution pathways, and might therefore exhibit different shorelines.
+The disadvantage of excluding cool planets is that we remove the entire outer Solar System, which provides considerable leverage on the shoreline slopes (particularly $p$).
+The inferred slopes $p = \allnomagmanofreezep$ and $q=\allnomagmanofreezeq$ (Figure \ref{f:posteriors-kinds}) indeed do have larger uncertainties than for the main sample.
+Yet, the slopes are consistent between the two samples.

+If we zoom out, excluding no planets, even those hot enough for continuously molten surfaces (``any temperature''), the shoreline shifts.
+One planet, TOI-561 b \citep[][shown in Figure \ref{f:shoreline}a]{2025_teske_ThickVolatileAtmosphere}, nudges the shoreline toward steeper slopes $p=\allanyp$ and $q=\allanyq$ (Figure \ref{f:posteriors-kinds}) to try to capture the apparent atmosphere on this ultrahot world transiting a roughly Sun-like star.
+That TOI-561b prefers a different shoreline than the ``no magma ocean'' sample marginally confirms the hypothesis that lava worlds may have access to deeper pools atmospheric volatiles and that their abilities to support atmospheres cannot be simply extrapolated to more temperate planets.

-The biggest difference is $\ln w = \allCOOTruelnw$ or $w = \allCOOTruew$ dex being much lower for the narrower CO$_2$ sample, with a transition from 95\% to 5\% atmosphere probability spanning $w_{95} = \allCOOTruewninetyfivejustvalue$ dex or a factor of $\allCOOTruewninetyfiveasfluxfactorjustvalue\times$ in flux.
-One possibility is that the width $w$ on broad global scales is partially capturing unknown curvature or topography along the shoreline, and a lower $w$ in the zoomed-in sample might hint at the log-linear shoreline being a better local description on increasingly fine scales.
-Testing this hypothesis will require many more planets with reliable atmosphere labels.
+Curiously, the width of the shoreline shows a tentative trend of decreasing $w$ toward tighter population flux limits (Figure \ref{f:posteriors-kinds}) with $\ln w = \allanylnw$ for ``any temperature'', $\ln w = \allnomagmalnw$ for ``no magma ocean'', $\ln w = \allnomagmanofreezelnw$ for ``no magma ocean, no CO$_2$ freezeout''.
+One possibility is that the width $w$ on broad global scales is partially capturing unknown curvature or topography along the shoreline.
+A lower $w$ in the zoomed-in sample might hint at the log-linear shoreline being a better local description on increasingly fine scales.
+More thoroughly testing for such local geography to the shape of the shoreline will require many more planets with reliable atmosphere labels.